-One of the main purposes of Skedda is to make things as self-service as possible, thus reducing the amount of work that admins have to do.
-Partly for this reason, we don't really support the concept of admins having to jump in and 'approve' or 'deny' every single booking.
+One of the main purposes of Skedda is to make things as self-service as possible, thus reducing the amount of work that your System users have to do.
+Partly for this reason, we don't really support the concept of administrators having to jump in and 'approve' or 'deny' every single booking.

 That said, we understand that there are situations where 100% self-service isn't appropriate, so read on for two options.